WangHaiYang874/ABC22/readme.md

 - [ ] understand how to use numba for speed up.

 # done
+- [X] debug the simple non-ABC model. there must be a bug somewhere...
+- [X] I should merge the move_reaction and move initial copy number.
+- [X] non-ABC problem. simulating the unobserved times.
+ABC refers to the ABC chemical problems.
+- [X] think about bridge move.
+- [X] read Overview of Approximate Bayesian Computation.
 - [X] observation: transform a time series of observations into observation at fixed time plus a noise.
 - [X] ❌ coupling prove on the CLT. failed attempt.
 - [X] implementing the multi-level tau-leaping simulations, ABC framework for doing inference. see the notebook `tau leaping couple.ipynb`.